AI in Business —Digital Strategy 101

 f

-Digital strategy is about using technology to improve business performance, create new competitive advantages, and adapt to the ever-evolving digital landscape–a crucial element for any organization looking to thrive in today’s digital world.
+Digital strategy is about aligning business goals with technology to improve performance, create competitive advantages, and adapt to the evolving digital landscape.

-AI capabilities, new tools, and emerging ecosystems require fine-tuning the digital strategy, as integrating these capabilities into business operations and products is creating a new level of competitiveness.
+AI capabilities, new tools, and emerging ecosystems require refining the digital strategy, as integrating these capabilities into business operations and products is creating a new level of competitiveness.

-In this paper, we will discuss AI strategies and focus on where the real value comes from—building full applications and software on top of these AI models—software that includes the business logic, workflows, and data handling that make these apps truly useful for customers.
+In this article, we will discuss AI strategies and focus on where significant value often comes from—building applications and software that incorporate AI models alongside business logic, workflows, and data handling to create useful customer-facing products.

 At Krasamo, we anticipate that generative AI applications will expand dramatically in the next decade and deserve careful planning.